-Typography can be a bit of a mystery for beginners and design enthusiasts alike.
+Typography can be a bit of a mystery for beginners and design enthusiasts alike, so we cuaght up with Visual Communication Alumni Jay Murrin to talk us through the fundamentals of Typography!

-Now to get some of the technical stuff out of the way, I’m going to start with the anatomy of type.
-And don’t worry you don’t need to know all the terminology like the back of your hand to be able to make type look good, but it’s important to have a rough understanding in order to move on to some of the other things discussed later in this article.
+Let’s get started with the technical stuff.
+I’m going to start with the anatomy of type.
+Don’t worry you don’t need to know all the terminology like the back of your hand.
+However, it’s important to have a rough understanding in order to move on to how to use typefaces.

 Sans Serif Vs Serif